nww/nightnight/README.md

 #### NKD

-New Kind of Design is an approach that seeks to encorporate This project seeks to highlight issues of Universal Responsibility.
+New Kind of Design is an approach that seeks to encorporate a number.
+This project seeks to highlight issues of Universal Responsibility.
 When we create products, we often don't consider the all implications of our designs.

 We believe creators have a responisbility to their user that includes the users overall health and well being.
 Is the beer manufacturer.